 As the saying goes, 10% of life is what happens to you, and 90% is how you deal with it.
-Dealing with disappointment at work is a prime example of how overcoming the obstacle is more important than the obstacle itself.
-Maybe you got passed over for the promotion you really wanted; perhaps the project you’ve been working on for months suddenly got canceled for flimsy reasons; or perchance your best friend at work took a job elsewhere.
+Dealing with disappointment at work is a prime example of how overcoming the obstacle can be more important than the obstacle itself.
+Maybe you got passed over for the promotion you really wanted.
+Perhaps the project you’ve been working on for months suddenly got canceled for flimsy reasons.
+Or perchance your best friend at work took a job elsewhere.

 No reasonable person expects another person to respond to disappointment like a robot.
 Some people handle tough emotions better than others.
 Obviously, humans have emotions, and when those emotions are shaken, people deal with those emotions differently.
 Professional disappointments are disappointments nonetheless, and coping with them appropriately is important for future professional success.

 If you can hide your emotions, join the World Poker Tour because you can make a lot of money when you can pass off off-suit two and seven for pocket aces.
 For the rest of us, disappointment shows on our faces, tone of voice, and even how we walk.

 People will know you are disappointed, so be honest about it.
 Don’t divulge details you’re not comfortable sharing, but respond to appropriate questions with candor and grace.
 If you can’t respond to a question, it is better to say so than to make up an answer.
 People will see right through a bluffed response because your words will not match your demeanor, and that leads your colleagues to trust you less.

 Bad news can come suddenly, and it is easy to lash out at the person delivering the message or at the person responsible for the bad news.
 Resist that temptation.
 Do not engage in backbiting or open hostility.
 That is unproductive and career-limiting behavior.
 As said, “To disagree, one doesn't have to be disagreeable.”
 This means you can hold a different opinion from someone else without becoming that person’s enemy.